Roasted Kohlrabi and Radishes

 - 1 tablespoon chopped rosemary

-Line a large cookie sheet with foil.
+Line a sheet pan with foil or parchment paper.
 Place kohlrabi and radishes in one bowl and onion in another bowl.
 Sprinkle 1/2 tablespoon of olive oil over the onions and mix with your hands to spread the oil over all the pieces.
-Spread the onions on the prepared cookie sheet and bake in a 450 degree oven for 8 – 10 ten minutes or until the edges start to brown.
+Spread the onions on the prepared cookie sheet and roast in a 425 degree oven for 8 – 10 ten minutes or until the edges start to brown.
 In the meantime measure the remaining oil into a small bowl and add the garlic and rosemary and mix.
-Pour mixture over the kohlrabi and radishes and mix with hands to coat all the pieces.
+Pour mixture over the kohlrabi and radishes and mix with your fingers to coat all the pieces.
 Spread the kohlrabi and radishes amoung the onions turning the radishes cut side down.
 Sprinkle with salt.
-Bake for an additional 20 – 30 minutes until lightly browned and tender.
+Roast for an additional 30 – 40 minutes or until lightly browned.
+Test the kohlrabi by removing one with a fork and tasting it to see if it’s tender and sweet.
+This is high heat so keep an eye on them so they don’t burn.

 For an additional side dish, kohlrabi greens are similar to collard greens and kale and can be cooked.
 Cut the leaves off either side of the stem and place them in a steamer basket.
 When tender, top with chopped garlic sautéed in butter and sprinkle with salt.
 Kohlrabi greens are very mild tasting but fibrous and can take longer to cook than collard green and kale.